Nipun-Mobcoder/redis_pubsub/README.md

 # redis_pubsub

-#### Redis_Playground is not part of pubsub it's a standalone program which implements some basic things redis performs.
+#### Redis_Playground is not part of pubsub it's a standalone program which implements some basic commands redis can performs.
 Follow these steps to get the application running locally.

 ### 1. Clone the Repository